CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Conclusion

 \section{Conclusion}

-We present CraftMesh, a framework for high-fidelity mesh manipulation.
-Our approach addresses the limitations of current methods by combining 2D image editing and 3D generation models.
-We further purpose a Poisson Seamless Fusion strategy, which ensures both geometric and textural consistency when integrating new content.
-The proposed Poisson Geometric Fusion and Texture Harmonization techniques enable complex, detailed edits that are seamlessly blended into the original mesh.
-Experimental results demonstrate that CraftMesh achieves superior performance over existing baselines, effectively handling intricate geometries and maintaining high visual fidelity.
-The framework is also designed to be extensible, enabling seamless integration with future advances in generative AI driven by the rapid development of diffusion models.
-Future work can be done to apply our ideas to more advanced mesh editing operations, or ensure robustness against edge cases.
+We present CraftMesh, a framework for high-fidelity 3D mesh manipulation.
+Our approach combines 2D image editing with 3D generative models through a Poisson Seamless Fusion strategy.
+Built upon the hybrid SDF/Mesh representation, our method ensures both geometric and texture consistency, supporting complex and detailed edits that are seamlessly integrated into the original mesh.
+Experimental results demonstrate that CraftMesh outperforms existing baselines, delivering more coherent geometric structure, finer surface details, and higher-fidelity texture.
+The framework is also versatile, supporting advanced operations such as drag-based mesh editing.
+Future work may explore more sophisticated mesh editing techniques.

+\textbf{Limitation.} CraftMesh relies on off-the-shelf 2D and 3D generative models and therefore naturally inherits their limitations.
+For more complex meshes (e.g., those containing open, multiple layers, or noisy surfaces), this dependency may limit the achievable fidelity.
+Nevertheless, more powerful generative models can be readily substituted as they become available.